strands-project/strands_tabletop_perception/table_detection/README.md

 `roslaunch table_detection detection.launch cloud:=/pointcloud2/topic`,

 where `/pointcloud2/topic` is a point cloud in the frame of reference of a global map.
-Currently, the package outputs three visualization topics in rviz:
+Currently, the package outputs three visualization topics in RViz:

 * `/primitive_extraction/primitive_marker_array` - All detected planes from the last processed point cloud as `visualization_msgs/MarkerArray`.
 * `/table_detection/primitive_marker_array` - All detected tables from the last processed point cloud as `visualization_msgs/MarkerArray`.